jesse-spevack/stimulating_events/README.md

 ```

 Now let's move our highlighting functionality over.
 Because we defined the elements we care about as targets, we can reference them more directly instead of needing to get at them by way of first or last element child.

+First will add a pink background to our list item.

+Next we'll add the white bold font to our span text.

+And finally we'll apply the same white color to our check.

 ```javascript
 highlight(event) {
   this.itemTarget.classList.add(this.backgroundPinkClass)